Guitar Strap Durability Guide: Materials, Common Failures & Maintenance Tips

 High-quality guitar strap hardware: extra-thick metal buckles and sliders for maximum durability and strength

-Material Durability Common Issues Best For
+Material Expected Lifespan Durability Common Issues Best For

-2. The Critical Point: Extra-Thick Leather Ends
+2. The Most Common Failure Point: Leather Ends

 The guitar strap weak point